 15. Princeton University has a job placement rate of 87%.

-Princeton accepts just 6% of all applicants.
-97% of those accepted are expected to graduate.
-However, Princeton job placement rate data is working against the school; while 94% of students are certain they’ll find work in their field after earning a degree, just 87% of graduates are employed two years after graduation.
+Admission at Princeton is pretty strict as it accepts just 6% of all applicants.
+However, Princeton job placement rate data is working against the school.
+While 94% of students are confident they’ll find work in their field after earning a degree, just 87% of graduates find a job within two years after graduation.

 Job Placement Rate by Major

-Some sacrifices come with such a high job placement rate for Theology and Religion majors; the median starting pay is just $32,000, while the median mid-career wage sits at $49,000.
-While the unemployment rate is almost at the point of statistical error, underemployment for those in this field is a different story: 46.9% of Theology and Religion majors work in positions that don’t require a degree.
+Some sacrifices come with a high job placement rate for Theology and Religion majors; the median starting pay is just $34,000, while the median mid-career wage sits at $50,000.
+While the unemployment rate is almost at the point of statistical error, underemployment for those in this field is a different story: 47% of Theology and Religion majors work in positions that don’t require a degree.

 19. General Education majors face an unemployment rate of 1.7%.

-With one of the more admirable job placement rates, an unemployment rate of 1.7% and an underemployment rate of 22.2%, General Education is considered a safe choice when it comes to career and job stability.
-The starting median for this profession is $36,000, while mid-career median pay reaches $45,000.
+With one of the more admirable job placement rates, an unemployment rate of 1.7% and an underemployment rate of 22.6%, General Education is considered a safe choice for career and job stability.
+The starting median for this profession is $36,000, while mid-career median pay reaches $47,000.

 When it comes to college job placement rankings, engineering is one of the fields to be in.
-This also applies to civil engineering.
-Those graduating with this degree can expect to find work with ease, and they are unlikely to face underemployment (rate of 17.5%).
+That also applies to civil engineering.
+Those graduating with this degree can expect to find work with ease, and they are unlikely to face underemployment (rate of 19.2%).
 Working in this field pays well; the starting median pay is at $60,000, while the mid-career median sits at $90,000.

 Best Undergraduate Business Schools Job Placement Numbers

-21. The University of Michigan Ross had a job placement rate of 98%.
+21. 86.5% of US students of The University of Michigan Ross received a job offer right after graduation.

-This New York-based private school can be proud of the fact that 95% of its graduates are able to secure full-time employment after obtaining a BBA, BSBA, or Economics degrees.
-Their average starting salary is $60,000; the real money comes in after grad school, as you’ll find out in the next section of this text.
+This New York-based private school can be proud of the fact that 97% of its graduates secured full-time employment or joined the military, or entered graduate school after obtaining a degree.
+Their average starting salary is $64,384; the real money comes in after grad school, as you’ll find out in the next section of this text.

-Penn State Engineering job placement rate (and the average starting salary for Penn State engineers) is one of the things this university is famous for.
-However, its business department at Wharton shows even more impressive numbers; 94.7% of undergraduate degree holders find full-time employment, with an average starting salary of $80,566.
+The Penn State Engineering job placement rate (and the average starting salary for Penn State engineers) is one of the things this university is famous for.
+However, its business department at Wharton shows even more impressive numbers; 96.8% of undergraduate degree holders find full-time employment, with a median annual base salary of $155,000.

 The University of Illinois is one of the colleges with the best career services.
-This statement is supported by the fact that 99% of its undergraduates are either employed or continuing their education after graduation.
-Those who find full-time work after getting a degree in business typically earn $63,401 in a year.
+More than 90% of its undergraduates are either employed, volunteer, or continue their education after graduation.
+Those who find full-time work after getting a degree in business earn $65,000 a year.

 Best Graduate Business Schools Job Placement Numbers

-Three months after graduation, 94.6% of graduates from the famous Wharton School of Business are able to find jobs in their field of studies.
-83.6% of students already have a job lined up at graduation.
-In addition to being graduates of one of the best job placement schools in the US, Wharton alumni make an average of $165,528 after graduation, which is the highest income of all business schools in the US.
+Three months after graduation, 96.8% of graduates from the famous Wharton School of Business are able to find jobs in their field of studies.
+In addition to being graduates of one of the best job placement schools in the US, Wharton alumni make an average of $155,000 after graduation.

-With degrees in Management, Business Analytics, and Finance, 86% of the Sloan School of Management graduates find work at graduation.
-93.5% of all alumni are employed three months after graduation, job placement rates by university point out, with an average yearly income of $159,245.
+With degrees in Management, Business Analytics, and Finance, 95.9% of the Sloan School of Management graduates find work three months after graduation.
+As job placement rates by university point out, they have a median base salary of $150,000.

 Unlike the university’s undergrad programs that just don’t keep up with the competition, Harvard’s Business School manages to keep a high job placement rate.
-In fact, 79.1% of the Business School graduates have a job waiting right after graduation.
-College job placement rankings show that 89.3% of the graduates are employed within three months, with an average salary sitting at $159,314.
+In fact, 92% of the graduates who have sought employment received a job offer.
+College job placement rankings have a median base salary of $150,500.

 With thousands of options available, picking the right college to attend is more than a tricky ordeal.
 We hope that this list of colleges with the best job placement rates helps prospective students make the right call.